phaserjs/phaser/README.md

 * Text.addStrokeColor works in the same way as `Text.addColor` but allows you to define a color stop for the stroke color instead of the fill color.
 * All Game Objects have a new boolean property called `pendingDestroy`.
 If you set this to `true` then the object will automatically destroy itself in the *next* logic update, rather than immediately.
 This is useful for cases when you wish to destroy an object from within one of its own callbacks, such as with buttons or other input events (thanks @alamboley #1748)
 * BitmapData.generateTexture will take a snapshot of the BitmapDatas canvas at that moment in time and convert it into an Image, which is then stored in the Phaser image Cache based on the key given.
 You can then use the new texture for any future sprites or texture based objects.
+* All Signals now have the ability to carry extra custom arguments with them, which are passed on to the callback you define after any internal arguments.
+For example a Phaser.Key has an onDown signal.
+When dispatched onDown sends a reference to the Key as the first and only argument.
+But you can now set the callback like this: `fireKey.onDown.add(shoot, this, 0, 'lazer', 64)`.
+So when the onDown signal is dispatched internally the callback (`shoot` in this case) will receive 3 arguments: the Key reference that is raised internally and the string 'lazer' and value 64, which were the custom arguments provided when setting-up the callback.

 ### Updates